kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

    helm install cert-manager {PATH_TO_CERT_MANAGEMENT}/charts/cert-management --namespace=gardener-components --set configuration.identifier=cert-manager-identifier
    ```

 6. Add the following RBAC rules to allow the Certificate Management component to configure objects.
-Create an `istio-systen` Namespace, a ClutserRole and a RoleBinding:
+Create an `istio-system` Namespace, a ClutserRole and a RoleBinding:

     ```bash
     kubectl create ns istio-system